-Two ports were evaluated namely port-A and port-B and have port lift profile as shown in Figure 16.
-Port-A are bigger ports and port-B are smaller ports.
-The boundary conditions for CFD simulations come from 1-D simulation results from GT-POWER tool, as shown in Table 6.
+Two ports were evaluated namely port-A and port-B that have port lift profile as shown in Figure 16.
+Port lift for two-stroke OP Engines are defined by transient port area change determined by the piston motion profile.
+Port-A design has bigger ports and port-B has smaller ports.
+The boundary conditions for CFD simulations came from the1-D simulation results from GT-POWER tool, as shown in Table 6.
 The size of the ports determines the pumping, trapped temperature and the orientation determines the engine swirl.
-Using both the ports, combustion system was optimized and a comparison was made as to which combination of ports and combustion system provides the best ITE.
-Figure 17 show the boundary conditions for port-A and port-B as generated by 1-D model as part of 1st iteration.
-Results show that bigger ports will result in lower pumping loss but slightly lower scavenging efficiency as observed from Figure 18 and Figure 19 for the two ports, respectively.
-Based on data from Table 7 for scavenging performance, it can be seen that port-B results in improved scavenging, lower trapped temperature and higher trapped swirl.
+Using both the ports, the combustion system was optimized and a comparison was made as to which combination of ports and combustion systems provides the best ITE.
+Figure 17 show the boundary conditions for port-A and port-B as generated by 1-D model as part of the 1st iteration.
+Results show that bigger ports will result in lower pumping loss but slightly lower scavenging efficiency, as observed in Figure 18 and Figure 19 for the two ports, respectively.
+Based on data for scavenging performance from Table 7, port-B results in improved scavenging, lower trapped temperature and higher trapped swirl.

-Figure 16: Port lift profile for Port-A and Port-B.
+Figure 16.
+Port lift profile for Port-A and Port-B.

-Figure 17: Transient pressure boundary conditions for scavenging simulations for two ports
+Figure 17.
+Transient pressure boundary conditions obtained from 1-D model and used for scavenging simulations for two ports